David Justh

 Applying first principles to a complex adaptive system headed toward its 1.0 release

-Set in a regulated space, this story outlines how I prevailed upon a team of UX designers who were unfamiliar with how foundational human factors concepts would aid their work in the design of a multi-modal socio-technical system focused on ISR missions (intelligence, surveillance, reconnaissance).
-Topics most fundamentally relate to the limits of human information processing (perceptual, cognitive, and psychosocial):
+Set in a semi-regulated space, this story outlines how I prevailed upon a team of designers unfamiliar with how foundational human factors concepts would aid their work in the design of a multi-modal system focused on ISR missions (intelligence, surveillance, reconnaissance).
+Topics most fundamentally relate to the limits of human information processing (perceptual, cognitive, and psychosocial), such as:

 • Signal detection